trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

 for creating those tables.
 :::

-At a minimum, `iceberg.jdbc-catalog.driver-class`, `iceberg.jdbc-catalog.connection-url`, and
-`iceberg.jdbc-catalog.catalog-name` must be configured.
-When using any database besides PostgreSQL, a JDBC driver jar file must be placed in the plugin directory.
-The following example shows a minimal catalog configuration using an Iceberg REST metadata catalog:
+The following example shows a minimal catalog configuration using an Iceberg JDBC metadata catalog:

 ```text
 connector.name=iceberg